W&B Artifacts help you save and organize machine learning models throughout a project's lifecycle.

 With automatic saving and versioning, each experiment you run stores the most recently trained model artifact to W&B. You can scroll through all these model versions, annotating and renaming as necessary while maintaining the development history.
 Know exactly which experiment code and configuration generated which weights and architecture.
 You and your team can download and restore any of your model checkpoints—across projects, hardware, and dev environments.

-Load the same model by name for inference in a Google Colab, using the "latest" version to get the most recent one.
+Load the same model by name for inference in another machine, e.g. via Google Colab, using the "latest" version to get the most recent one.
 You can also refer to any other version by index or other custom alias.

 To test a new hypothesis or start a set of experiments—say changing the core architecture or varying a key hyperparameter—create a new name and optionally artifact type for your model.
 Types could correspond to broader differences (